codenextdoor/library-management-system/README.md

 # Library Management System

 ## Project Overview
 This project is a simple library management system developed using Django and Django REST framework.
+Check the "MASTER BRANCH"

 ## Setup Instructions